History & Culture

 In the Spring of 1846, all eyes turned toward events on the Rio Grande.

-Today, the Battle of Palo Alto and the U.S.-Mexican War have faded from public attention, but remain important in the history of both nations.
-In the following pages, we encourage you to learn more about this conflict and to rediscover some of the notable people and places that to captured public attention in the spring of 1846.
+Today, the Battle of Palo Alto and the U.S.-Mexican War have faded from public attention.
+They still remain an important part of the history of both nations though.
+We encourage you to learn more about this conflict and rediscover some of the stories and places that so captured public attention in the spring of 1846.

 Did You Know?

 Fort Brown was an active military post from 1846 until 1945.